 Procedures: We obtained a copy of the School District's procurement and bid policies, including construction contracts.
-We tested 40 individually significant items and sample of 73 of 733 remaining expenditures to ensure all policies set in place by the Board are being followed.
+We tested 49 individually significant items and a sample of 81 of the remaining 807 items to ensure all policies set in place by the Board are being followed.